What's WAT? An overview of WAT/PCM data

 Wafer Acceptance Testing (WAT) also known as Process Control Monitoring (PCM) data is data generated by the Fab at the end of manufacturing and generally made available to the Fabless customer for every wafer.
 The data will typically have between forty and one hundred tests, each test having a result for each site (or “drop-in”) on the wafer.
 The sites are located so that the Fab can monitor the consistency of key parameters across the wafer.
 Within the fab itself, there is a statistical process control system which uses this (and other) data to improve yield and reduce defects.

 Typically the data is sent per lot, so 25 wafers are represented in a single data file.
 The formats are often ASCII CSV (comma separated value) or Excel.
 Any modern yield management system (YMS) or yield analysis system will be able to support this type of data.
-Contact us for more details of what a typical file looks like.

-Data Transfer from the Fab
+Data transfer from the fab

 Typically Fabs are located in Asia but some are still located in Europe and the USA.
 Irrespective of where they are located, the WAT data has often to be transferred for processing into the YMS.
 YMS vendors should provide a secure method (script) for data transfer from the Fab to their system.
 YMS these days are typically in the cloud or alternatively “On Premise”.
-A majority of fabless companies prefer to outsource YMS especially if they start to have reasonable volume and the vendor should be able to provide both cloud and On Premise options to the customer.
+A majority of fabless companies prefer to outsource YMS especially if they start to have reasonable volume and the vendor should be able to provide both cloud and on premise options to the customer.

 Processing the data